St. David (provincial electoral district)

-St. David was an Ontario provincial riding that existed from 1926 to 1987.
+St. David was a provincial electoral district in Ontario, Canada, that existed from 1926 to 1987.
 It covered a section of the eastern city of Toronto east of Sherbourne Street and west of the Don River.
 The riding lasted until 1987 when it was merged with the neighbouring St. George to create a larger district called St. George—St. David.